Community Organizing and Resident Engagement

 Oakwatch meets the third Wednesday of each month, and meeting times and locations vary.
 Check our monthly calendar to confirm the details about our next meeting.
 To be added to the Oakwatch email list, contact email@example.com.

 Oakwatch encourages community members to submit all quality of life complaints to the City of Pittsburgh's 311 Response Center as a first step.
 We work closely with the city on these issues and can advocate on your behalf after you submit the issue.
 If you want us to know about something you've submitted to 311, please contact Liz gray at 412.335.0933 or firstname.lastname@example.org.

-The Oakland Green Team: Put the “oak” back in Oakland
+The Oakland Tree & Garden (TAG) Team: Put the "Oak" Back in Oakland

 Through the Oakland Tree and Garden (TAG) Team, OPDC works alongside community leaders to beautify public spaces and conserve Oakland's green resources.
 We rely on volunteers to help identify priority project and provide support to guide their implementation.
 Sign up to volunteer to help make Oakland greener and learn more about tree tending, composting, rain gardens, and much more.
 The TAG Team’s mission is consistent with the goals outlined in The Oakland 2025 Master Plan.
 For questions or to receive email updates, please contact Andrea Boykowycz at email@example.com.

 The Oakland Landlord Alliance

 The Oakland Landlord Alliance (OLA) is a cooperative roundtable of Oakland’s landlords and OPDC, who provides logistic support, facilitates meetings, and represents the overall community.